Josiah-Kitchin/CodeBounty/backend/README.md

-Backend for Slide Dating App
+Slide Backend
 Author: Josiah Kitchin

-Uses Node.js with express for the server mySQl for the database
+Overview

+Welcome to the backend of the Dating App .This project provides the server-side logic using Node.js, Express, and MySQL.
+It is designed to manage user profiles, match users, and handle messaging features.

+Table of Contents

+    Technologies Used
+    Installation
+    Configuration
+    API Endpoints
+    Usage
+    Contributing
+    License

+Technologies Used

+    Node.js: JavaScript runtime for building the backend server.
+    Express: Web framework for building APIs in Node.js.
+    MySQL: Relational database for storing user data and application state.
+    dotenv: For managing environment variables.